-Revenue from Programs is $224k FYTD, 6% or $14k ahead of budget due to higher than anticipated fitness memberships and $42k or 12% higher than prior year.
-Program direct costs FYTD are $135k, trending 20% or $34k lower than budget and $28k, or 17%, less than prior year.
-This is due to reduced headcount and employee benefit savings and lower overall expenses in fitness and youth programs.
+Revenue from Programs is $383k FYTD, $23k or 7% ahead of budget due to higher than anticipated fitness memberships and $42k or 12% higher than prior year.
+Program direct costs FYTD are $193k, trending $33k or 15% lower than budget and $54k or 22% less than prior year due to reduced headcount, employee benefit savings and lower overall expenses in fitness and youth programs.

-General and Administrative expenses are $222k, 14% or $37k under budget and $53k or 19% less than prior year.
-This is due to reduced headcount, employee benefit savings and delay in hiring Operations Director have contributed to the positive variances.
+General and Administrative expenses FYTD are $309k, $45k or 13% under budget and $76k or 20% less than prior year.
+Reduced headcount, employee benefit savings and delay in hiring Operations Director have contributed to the positive variances.

-Fundraising revenue FYTD is $247k.
-This represents a swing from being favorable to budget in the prior month reporting period to being 20% lower than anticipated and 12% less than same time prior year.
-This one month swing in December is the impact of not receiving year end donations matching Dec.
-2017 level.
-Correspondingly, FYTD Fundraising direct costs are underbudget by $44k, or 57%, due to delays in hiring Dev.
-Dir. and Event Coordinator and are 20% less than prior year fundraising expenses by $8k.
-Overall Fundraising income of $213k is unfavorable to budget by $17k and lags behind prior year by $25k.
+Fundraising revenue FYTD is $340k, 12% lower than anticipated and 9% less than same time prior year.
+Grant funding has not materialzed and year end giving was less than budget and prior year.
+Correspondingly, Fundraising direct costs are underbudget by $57k or 49% due to delays in hiring Dev.
+Dir. and Event Coordinator and are $17k or 22% less than prior year fundraising expenses.
+Overall Fundraising income of $280k is favorable to budget by $12k and trails behind prior year by $18k.

-Capital income and expenses are not on target with Capital budget.
-This is solely timing issues related to the delay of capital expenditures and associated reimbursements from Manatee County.
+Capital activity is not on target with capital budget due to the delay of $52k in reimbursements requests to be submitted to Manatee County.
 It is anticipated sources and uses of Capital funds will be on target with budget by fiscal year end.